marlenezw/django-mcp/README.md

 🎉 **SUCCESS!
 Your advanced ChatGPT clone is now ready with MCP integration!**

 A simple Django web application that mimics ChatGPT's interface with a beautiful light purple theme.
-This app uses LangChain, OpenAI/Azure OpenAI, and MCP (Model Context Protocol) servers to provide intelligent AI responses with enhanced capabilities.
+This app primarily uses LangChain Azure AI (but can be used with OpenAI), and MCP (Model Context Protocol) servers to provide intelligent AI responses with enhanced capabilities.

 ## Features

-- 🎨 Beautiful ChatGPT-like interface with light purple theme
+- Beautiful ChatGPT-like interface with light purple theme
-- 🤖 AI-powered responses using OpenAI's GPT-3.5-turbo or Azure OpenAI
+- AI-powered responses using gpt-4.1
-- 🔌 **MCP Server Integration**: Enhanced with Microsoft 365 MCP server capabilities
+- **MCP Server Integration**: Enhanced with ability to add any mcp server
-- 🛠️ **React Agent**: Uses LangGraph React agent for advanced tool usage
+- **React Agent**: Uses LangGraph React agent for advanced tool usage
-- 💬 Real-time chat functionality
+- Real-time chat functionality
-- 📱 Responsive design for mobile and desktop
 - 💾 Message history saved to database
-- ⚡ Fast and lightweight with intelligent fallback

 ## What's New: MCP Integration